gutenfries/fibber/README.md

 ## Limitations

-`--count` must be <= 186, as anything greater will cause the fibbinacci numbers generated to exceed the allocation size of of a unsigned 128-bit integer (unsigned long long)
+`--count` must be <= 186, as anything greater will cause the fibonacci numbers generated to exceed the allocation size of of a unsigned 128-bit integer (unsigned long long)

 ---